 Master Agreement: A contract between the County and a vendor wherein the terms and conditions are applicable to each County department and in which standard terms apply to all future transactions or service agreements for the duration of the contract.

+Memorandum of Agreement: Also referred to as an MOA, is a written formal understanding between parties documenting the agreement to cooperatively work together.

+Memorandum of Understanding: Or MOU, is an agreement between parties expressing mutual intentions and defines the scope and purpose of collaboration.

 Notice of Informal Bid: Where a public project is to be performed, a notice inviting informal bids shall be sent to the approved contractor list or all construction trade journals as specified by the California Uniform Construction Cost Accounting Commission in accordance with Section 22036 of the Public Contract Code.

 Personal Property: Includes all equipment, material, and supplies owned and used by the County.